 Skip tracing is the process of finding information about an individual by searching public and private databases, court records, driver’s license, and vehicle registration records, and even contacting neighbors and associates to track down the missing person.
 The term “skip” refers to the phrase “skipping town” and the term “tracing” refers to “tracing” the individual who has “skipped town.”

 Skip tracing is commonly used by debt collectors, private investigators, bounty hunters, and real estate investors to locate individuals.
 By reviewing private and public databases, they can find an individual’s mailing address and other contact information such as phone numbers and email addresses.
 This information can be used to contact the individual about notices, overdue bills, arrest warrants, or potential offers.

 How Real Estate Investors Use Skip Tracing

 To a real estate investor, skip tracing sometimes occurs when sending out direct mail (to find motivated sellers and great real estate deals).

 When sending out thousands of mailers at a time, it's not uncommon to get a few (or sometimes, A LOT of) mail pieces returned to the sender as undeliverable.

 Sometimes mailers get returned to the sender because of an invalid address, but more often, it's because the property owner no longer lives at the address, and the U.S. post office has no idea where they've gone.

 Another ancillary use for skip tracing is finding the contact information of a neighboring property owner.

 Say, if you've identified a property you want to buy – or a neighboring property owner who may want to buy a property you are selling – if you're able to figure out who they are and how to contact them (either by phone, email or letter), you can start a conversation about buying their property or selling your property to them.

-In order to track down the new whereabouts of a person, you'll need to start with what little information you have (usually their name and/or their incorrect mailing address) and use it to find one or more of the following:
+To track down the new whereabouts of a person, you'll need to start with what little information you have (usually their name and their incorrect mailing address) and use it to find one or more of the following: